xat/castnow/README.md

 // start playback of a local video file castnow ./myvideo.mp4

-// start playback of video files in the local directory castnow ./mydirectory/
+// start playback of video and mp3 files in the local directory castnow ./mydirectory/

+// playback 3 videos after each other castnow video1.mp4 video2.mp4 video3.mp4

 // start playback of some mp4 file over the web castnow http://commondatastorage.googleapis.com/gtv-videos-bucket/ED_1280.mp4